 Bringing a Multidimensional Approach

 Our evidence pipeline starts from the premise that evidence generation is a multidimensional process.
 In addition to more traditional evaluation activities, our process includes support for performance improvement and assessment of the potential to scale as an integral part of the evidence-building journey.

 As interventions grow from initial ideas to full-scale interventions, we assess three dimensions:

-- Evidence – The evidence journey begins with a rigorous assessment of an intervention’s logic model and theory of change.
-As interventions demonstrate preliminary evidence of success, they are ready for more rigorous evaluation with the ultimate aim of preparing for impact evaluation and cost benefit analysis to generate the quality of evidence necessary to inform scaling decisions.
+The evidence journey begins with a rigorous assessment of an intervention’s logic model and theory of change.
+As interventions demonstrate preliminary evidence of success, they are ready for more rigorous evaluation with the ultimate aim of preparing for impact evaluation and cost-benefit analysis to generate the quality of evidence necessary to inform scaling decisions.

-- Relevance – As evaluation findings emerge, we update our assessment of each intervention’s relevance to Future Skills Centre’s mandate and its potential to have impact at a pan-Canadian scale.
+As evaluation findings emerge, we update our assessment of each intervention’s relevance to our mandate and its potential to have an impact at a pan-Canadian scale.
 This assessment process is conducted in collaboration with provinces and territories and other key stakeholders in Canada’s skills development ecosystems.
-The results of this assessment are a critical input to decision-making for reinvestment.
+The results of this assessment are critical input to decision-making for reinvestment.

-To ensure our evidence generation strategy is best-in-class, we are establishing an International Evaluation Advisory Sub-Committee that brings together leading academics, evaluators, policy makers, and practitioners to provide strategic advice and guidance.
-Stay tuned in the coming weeks for an announcement about committee membership and for more details on how we will support projects through the evidence pipeline.
+To ensure our evidence generation strategy is best-in-class, we are establishing an International Evaluation Advisory Subcommittee that brings together leading academics, evaluators, policy makers, and practitioners to provide strategic advice and guidance.

 Rigorous evaluation of innovation projects is a critical part of the Future Skills Centre’s mandate to generate evidence about what works to strengthen Canada’s skills development ecosystem.